MKlauck/MKlauck.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Michaela, a Development Engineer for System Software focusing on **systems & requirements engineer** at [Rohde & Schwarz GmbH & Co.
+Hi, I am Michaela, a Development Engineer for System Software focusing on **systems & requirements engineering** at [Rohde & Schwarz GmbH & Co.
 KG](https://www.rohde-schwarz.com/uk/) in Munich, where I started in October 2025.
 I am working on various customer projects in the company's portfolio, analyzing customer's requirements and technical feasibility.

 Previously, I worked as a **research engineer** at [Bosch Corporate Research](https://www.bosch.com/research/) (Robert Bosch GmbH) in Renningen, close to Stuttgart.
 I joined Bosch Research in January 2023 and focused on **verification of planning and decision making in autonomous systems**.
 I was working on **model-checking robotic deliberation and autonomous driving behavior**. and thus associated with the robotics and autonomous driving portfolios at Bosch Research.